-There are several websites that contain up to date information on sustainable energy legislative efforts underway in 2016.
-Visit the Kentucky Sustainability Alliance and the Kentuckians for the Commonwealth for more information.
+There are several websites that contain up to date information on legislative efforts in 2019.
+Visit the Kentucky Conservation Committee site or the Kentuckians for the Commonwealth bill tracker for more information.

 - Creates job opportunities in every county of Kentucky

 - Lessens administartive burdens and paperwork

 - Cuts energy costs for new schools using renewable energy (ie - Locust Trace,

 Richardsville Elementary and Turkey Foot Middle School

 - Gives Kentucky's people, businesses, governments and schools more freedom to

 - Diversifies Kentucky's energy supply and increases security